-An outdoor PA system also has a mixer that receives audio signal sources from instruments, microphones, etc. and combines them before sending them out to a single output.
+An outdoor PA system also has a mixer that receives audio signal sources from instruments, microphones, etc., and combines them before sending them out to a single output.
 The signal is then sent to a power amplifier.
-Although a mixer may not be required in all situations, it may be beneficial when there is a need to adjust volumes of multiple devices in a single machine.
+Although a mixer may not be required in all situations, it may be beneficial when there is a need to adjust the volumes of multiple devices in a single machine.

 ● Power Amplifier

 A power amplifier is another primary component of an outdoor PA system.
 It receives incoming audio signals and amplifies or increases their power to be correctly projected through the speakers.
 The amplifier power of an outdoor PA system is measured in watts.
-The levels you can get with your outdoor PA system increases with power wattage.
+The levels you can get with your outdoor PA system increase with power wattage.
 However, your outdoor PA speakers should be able to power wattage from your outdoor PA system amplifier.

 Microphones make up the basic components of an outdoor PA system amplifier.
 Microphones help in converting acoustical energy like instruments and voices into electrical energy.
 The electrical energy is transferred to the input of the mixers or speakers.

-Although all the components of an outdoor PA system determine sound quality, the quality of an outdoor PA system’s microphones is essential since the audio source feeds it to the instruments players or vocalist.
+Although all the components of an outdoor PA system determine sound quality, the quality of an outdoor PA system’s microphones is essential since the audio source feeds it to the instrument players or vocalist.
 High-quality microphones permit more movements and minimize stage clutter.
 It is advisable to use wireless microphones for live sound performances.

 ● Microphone stands

-Like the microphones, microphone stands are part of an outdoor PA system essential components.
+Like microphones, microphone stands are part of an outdoor PA system’s essential components.
 It helps to hold the microphone in place.
 The boom and straight microphone stands are the two common types of microphone stands.
 The boom mic stands allow positioning the microphone away from the stand if the stand obstructs any object close to it.

 ● Signal Processors

-An outdoor PA system essential components cannot be complete without mentioning cables.
+An outdoor PA system’s essential components cannot be complete without mentioning cables.
 They are the veins of your outdoor PA system.
 They make it possible for you to connect all other components of an outdoor PA system.